github-af/SmartPGP/README.md

 The CAP file installation depends on your device, so you have to refer to the instructions given by your device manufacturer.

-At installation, the applet expects to receive four bytes corresponding to the unique serial number of this OpenPGP card instance (see section 4.2.1 of OpenPGP card specification).
+Be careful to use a valid AID according to the OpenPGP card specification (see section 4.2.1) for each card.